MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 | **DisplayPort video-out**                    | Provides DisplayPort video out for connecting to external displays.                                         | DisplayPort video out is not supported natively in the Teams Rooms environment.
 However, users who require this functionality can migrate to [Windows 11 Pro or Enterprise](surface-hub-3-migrate-os.md), enabling access to DisplayPort for presentations and extended display needs. |
 | **Password rotation**                        | Supports automatic password rotation for the device account (resource account), enhancing security.                                         | Password rotation is not currently supported.
 To ensure security, we recommend setting the password for the resource account to never expire and implementing [Conditional Access and Intune compliance for Microsoft Teams Rooms](/microsoftteams/rooms/conditional-access-and-compliance-for-devices) to control sign-in processes in shared spaces, ensuring compliance and protection. |

-## Surface Hub 2S on Windows 10 Team edition
+### Surface Hub 2S on Windows 10 Team edition

 Windows 10 Team edition, the legacy OS that was the default on Surface Hub 2S, remains supported until October 14, 2025, allowing time for customers to transition their Surface Hub 2S devices to the Teams Rooms on Windows platform.
-Customers can choose to upgrade their Surface Hub 2S devices with the Surface Hub 3 Pack, which effectively turns their Hub devices into a Surface Hub 3.
-Or customers can use the software migration option to transition to Teams Rooms on Windows, although without access to capabilities like Smart Rotation, Portrait, Intelligent Audio<sup>1</sup>, and faster performance, which all require Surface Hub 3 hardware.
+Customers can choose to upgrade their Surface Hub 2S devices with the Surface Hub 3 Compute Cartridge, which effectively turns their Hub devices into a Surface Hub 3.
+Or customers can use the [software migration option](surface-hub-2s-migrate-to-mtr-w.md) to transition to Teams Rooms on Windows, although without access to capabilities like Smart Rotation, Portrait, Intelligent Audio<sup>1</sup>, and faster performance, which all require Surface Hub 3 hardware.
 To learn more, see [Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows](surface-hub-2s-migrate-to-mtr-w.md).

 You can software-migrate your Surface Hub 2S device for free at any time before the end of support on October 14, 2025.
 Unlike the standard versions of Windows 10, there's no extended support option for Windows 10 Team edition when support ends.